 it come to an agreement with NTP: $612,5

-as well as for a perpetual, fully-paid up license going forward.
+RIM, as well as for a perpetual, fully-paid up license going

 the Washington Times observed, "high-profile,

-overlooked and remarkably low royalty deals that could have been
+often overlooked and remarkably low royalty deals that could

-to an individual patent or portfolio of patents, but there are
+a value to an individual patent or portfolio of patents,

-many instances where some sort of valuation is needed.
+but there are many instances where some sort of valuation

 when patent valuation is needed

-patent is a commitment to a significant cash investment.
-If a
+for patent is a commitment to a significant cash investment.

-obtaining a patent does not create value, it only creates costs.
+If a obtaining a patent does not create value, it only

-Although at this early stage, the uncertainties of future value
+creates costs.
+Although at this early stage, the uncertainties

-be cancelled or amended, a lot of prior art may limit the scope
+might be cancelled or amended, a lot of prior art may limit

-of the patent, a lack of prior art might indicate an even broader
+the scope of the patent, a lack of prior art might indicate

-scpe of protection is available than orginally thought.
-The potential
+an even broader scpe of protection is available than orginally

-value of a patent can change substantially during prosecution.
+thought.
+The potential value of a patent can change substantially

-one country substantially increases the costs of patenting.
-Whilst
+than one country substantially increases the costs of patenting.

-an invention may be very valuable, it not be worthwhile to obtain
+Whilst an invention may be very valuable, it not be worthwhile

 before paying maintenence fees.